dkunf/nuorodos/tools/sizing-tool/readme.md

 4. adds his event listener with attached event handler depending on the MODE

 heightAdjustmentHandler:
-if event.target is save-btn saveClicked(){ it changes MODE to none, it removes specific handler event listener, it hides save btn, it brings back 4 btns to be visible it adds global event listener again, basicly it recursively calls script again from the start,right?}
+if event.target is save-btn saveClicked(){ it changes MODE to none, it removes specific handler event listener, it hides save btn, it brings back 4 btns to be visible it adds global event listener again}

 if event.target is another html el, then as described it highlights it, ads vert line, small input and adds bottom border and 2 triangles.